-Less than a week after filing the Articles of Incorporation, the new LBYC finished off 1929 by organizing a speedboat race between Long Beach and Avalon for October 11-12, 1929.
+Less than a week after filing the Articles of Incorporation, the new LBYC began by organizing a speedboat race between Long Beach and Avalon for October 11-12, 1929.
 Boats were to be 16 to 30 feet in length with inboard engines (some expected to be 500 hp).
-Officials were from LBYC and the Catalina Island Yacht Club, and this race appears to have begun a long-term and close relationship between the two clubs including overlapping memberships and Flag Officers.
+Officials were from LBYC and the Catalina Island Yacht Club, and this race also began a long and close relationship between the two clubs, including overlapping memberships and flag officers.

 By February 1930, only four months after incorporation, membership had increased to approximately 150, and arrangements for meeting space had been secured at the Pacific Coast Club.
 Planning was underway for the second Long Beach to San Francisco powerboat race, and “plans were being formulated for the finest yachting harbor on the Pacific Coast at Long Beach.”

-On April 24, 1930, the “Second Annual All-California Power Cruiser Race to San Francisco” started off Belmont Pier with 10 of the 21 entries flying the LBYC burgee.
-Not surprisingly, in view of the time of year, the boats encountered heavy weather with considerable damage being done to boats and participants.
+On April 24, 1930, the “Second Annual All-California Power Cruiser Race to San Francisco” started off Belmont Pier, with 10 of the 21 entries flying the LBYC burgee.
+Not surprisingly, given the time of year, the boats encountered heavy weather and considerable damage was done to boats and participants.

 Looking for a Marina and Clubhouse

-Installation of D. M. Callis as Commodore was held at the Pacific Coast Club with 125 in attendance.
-Special guests included the Commodores of Catalina Island Yacht Club, California Yacht Club and Los Angeles Yacht Club.
-An important agenda item at the installation was interest in developing a yacht harbor in Long Beach and to follow that with construction of a clubhouse.
+The installation of D. M. Callis as commodore was held at the Pacific Coast Club with 125 in attendance.
+Special guests included the commodores of Catalina Island Yacht Club, California Yacht Club and Los Angeles Yacht Club.
+An important agenda item at the installation was a discussion on developing a yacht harbor in Long Beach followed by the construction of a clubhouse.

-Using the Pacific Coast Club as headquarters, discussions were underway with the City and County regarding development in Alamitos Bay and plans were being formulated to “begin construction of a clubhouse as soon as a definite location for a yacht harbor has been determined by the City.”
-Key individuals in this effort were identified as including: Jonah Jones, Jr., Frank Garbutt of the California Yacht Club, Pacific Coast Club and Los Angeles Athletic Club, Arthur Macrate, George L. Craig, Norman Able, Charles Camp, Sam Selover and D. M. Callis.
+Using the Pacific Coast Club as its headquarters, discussions began with the City of Long Beach and County of Los Angeles regarding development in Alamitos Bay and plans were formulated to “begin construction of a clubhouse as soon as a definite location for a yacht harbor has been determined by the city.”
+Key individuals in this effort included: Jonah Jones, Jr.; Frank Garbutt of the California Yacht Club, Pacific Coast Club and Los Angeles Athletic Club; Arthur Macrate; George L. Craig; Norman Able; Charles Camp; Sam Selover; and D. M. Callis.

-Despite the influence of this group, the cities of Long Beach and Seal Beach agreed in 1931 to build a bridge over the mouth of the San Gabriel River to link Seal Beach with Ocean Boulevard in Long Beach, which then ran down the Alamitos peninsula.
-This bridge, which would prevent access to all but small craft having less than 14 feet overhead clearance, blocked serious development of Alamitos Bay as an important yacht harbor for the next two decades.
+Despite the influence of this group, the cities of Long Beach and Seal Beach agreed in 1931 to build a bridge over the mouth of the San Gabriel River linking Seal Beach with Ocean Boulevard in Long Beach (which at that time ran down the Alamitos peninsula).
+This bridge, which would prevent access to all but small craft having less than 14 feet overhead clearance curtailed serious development of Alamitos Bay as an important yacht harbor for the next two decades.

-The formal approval of plans for the first clubhouse on June 30, 1936 reportedly started a flurry of fundraising and “sweat equity” on the part of members.
-On Opening Day, May 8, 1937, the facilities apparently were fully paid for.
+The formal approval of plans for the first LBYC clubhouse on June 30, 1936 reportedly started a flurry of fundraising and “sweat equity” on the part of members.
+By opening day of the regatta season, May 8, 1937, the facilities apparently were fully paid for.

-The clubhouse was located a 2,000-foot “stroll to paradise” out a boardwalk from the shore (under what is now the Port of Long Beach).
-There were moorings, a Star Boat dock adjacent to the clubhouse, and an anchorage area.
-There was no boardwalk beyond the clubhouse, but access to the L-shaped end of the mole was not too difficult by walking over the rocks making up the mole.
-There are unconfirmed but apparently valid reports that young ladies from the neighborhood enjoyed walking out beyond the clubhouse and skinny dipping inside the L-shaped end of the mole.
+The clubhouse was located west of downtown Long Beach a 2,000-foot “stroll to paradise” out a boardwalk from the shore (under what is now the Port of Long Beach).
+There were moorings, a Star Boat dock adjacent to the clubhouse and an anchorage area.
+There was no boardwalk beyond the clubhouse, but access to the L-shaped end of the moorage was accessible by walking over the rocks to the other side.
+There are unconfirmed but apparently valid reports that young ladies from the neighborhood enjoyed walking out beyond the clubhouse and skinny dipping inside the L-shaped end of the secluded anchorage.

-After years of having to park boats up and down the coast, or in less-than-favorable locations in Long Beach’s inner and outer harbors, members were understandably delighted with their new facilities.
-The clubhouse was described as having “a snug club-room, a snugger galley,” and two heads.
+After years of having to moor boats up and down the coast, or in less-than-favorable locations in Long Beach’s inner and outer harbors, members were understandably delighted with their new facilities.
+The clubhouse was described as having “a snug club-room, a snugger galley” and two heads.

 The War Years Were Approaching

-Despite some records stating that the Club either sold or donated the first clubhouse to the Sea Scouts in 1939, newspaper articles indicate that the facility was still in the hands of the Club during much of 1940 and perhaps even part of 1941.
-Opening Day 1940 reportedly was celebrated at the clubhouse, but by November of 1941 the facility was in the hands of the Sea Scouts.
+Despite some records stating LBYC either sold or donated its first clubhouse to the Sea Scouts in 1939, newspaper articles indicate that the facility was still in the hands of the club during much of 1940 and perhaps even part of 1941.
+Opening day 1940 reportedly was celebrated at the clubhouse, but by November 1941, the facility was in the hands of the Sea Scouts.